 Figure 1: First check priorities.
 Source: Optinmonster

-These statistics show that irrespective of the people you are targeting with your products and their location, email remains one of the best ways to reach your audience.
+These statistics show that irrespective of the people you are targeting with your game/s and their location, email remains one of the best ways to reach your players - both potential and existing!

 Why is does it still work?

 Data from Statista shows that more than 3.9 billion people use email worldwide.
 That’s more than social media, and this shows just how effective email can be when marketers need to reach potentially huge audiences.
 The effectiveness of email marketing has also been aided by the fact that users are now able to access email from their mobile devices.
 With mobile phones surpassing desktop computers as the most popular devices for internet browsing and email activity, marketers went ahead to optimize their emails for mobile.

 Figure 2: Mobile traffic increase over last seven years.
 Source: Broadband Search

 It is now easy to reach mobile customers, and this has resulted in higher email open rates, mirroring the mobile shift across the digital marketing space.
 Customers now enjoy emails optimized for mobile viewing, and this has gone a long way to improve the CTR and move prospects further down the sales funnel.